ElvenTools/elven-tools-website/src/docs/dapp-react-hooks-and-components.md

 - [@useelven/hooks docs](https://www.useElven.com) - React hooks for MultiversX blockchain

+`useNetworkSync` hook from `useElven` takse whole custom configuration.
+Elven Tools Dapp is based pn .env variables that are passed to `useNetworkSync`.
+These are for now `chainType` and optionally API endpoint.

 Besides that, there are custom React components that will help you with development.

 #### LoginModalButton